 When to apply

-You should be planning to apply for your licence at least nine weeks before the date you need to operate.
+You should be planning to apply for your Operator Licence at least nine weeks before the date you need to operate.
 This allows time for the necessary checks to be made by VOSA.
 In simple cases, a licence is usually issued within nine weeks.

-Applying for an interim licence for operation within nine weeks
+Applying for an Interim Operator Licence for operation within nine weeks

-If you need to operate within nine weeks, you should ask for an interim licence to be considered as part of your application.
+If you need to operate within nine weeks, you should ask for an Interim Operator Licence to be considered as part of your application.

 There is no statutory time limit or expiry date for an interim licence.
 It will expire when the full licence is granted or if the application for a full licence is either withdrawn or refused.
 However, a traffic commissioner may only consider issuing you with an interim licence if you have sent in a complete application that meets all the requirements within the objection date period.